decretist/Dissertation/Chapter3/chapter3.md

 *Bio-Bibliographical Guide to Medieval and Early Modern Jurists.*
 Pennington does not indicate that Simon of Bisignano was a student of Gratian.
-Glosses attributed to Simon of Bisignano are indicated by the *sigla* s., si., and sy. [@weigand_development_2008, 97] **Simon's glosses are dated earlier than his *Summa* (cite Hartmann and Pennington).**
+Glosses attributed to Simon of Bisignano are indicated by the *sigla* s., si., and sy. @weigand_development_2008, 97.
+Simon's glosses are dated earlier than his *Summa*.
+@weigand_development_2008, 75.

 [^17]: @kuttner_research_1990, 7. @noonan_gratian_1979, 157, rejects
-this, but Kuttner disagrees.
-Simon of Bisignano refers to Gratian as *magister* and to himself as *discipulus* in his comments on C.27 q.2, @simon_of_bisignano_summa_2014, 412.
-Simon again refers to Gratian as *magister* in his comments on D.4 c.31 of *de Consecratione*: "*Quod quamuis Magister noster docuerit, nos tamen in hoc nolumus eum imitari.* Although our master taught that, we nevertheless do not wish to imitate him in this (PLE)."
+this, but Kuttner disagrees. **Landau says "frequently"**.

-@simon_of_bisignano_summa_2014, 542. **Page numbers may not coincide with print edition cited: the version of the Aimone edition I have access to is a PDF dated Fribourg 2007.
-BibTex records in merged.bib are inconsistent as to whether to use the author's or editor's name as the basis for the tag.**
+[^tmp1]: @simon_of_bisignano_summa_2014, 412.
+Page numbers may not
+coincide with the print edition cited: the version of the Aimone edition I have access to is a PDF dated Fribourg 2007.

 [^18]: "In the first recension, Gratian I both collected authoritative texts and commented upon them, as did Peter Lombard in his roughly